siennabienna/studio_project/README.md

 - I want to start designing the icons and windows that will be openable on the desktop.
 I want to do them in old Windows 95 design to fit into my theme of ***Digital Folklore***
 - I will try and come up with ideas for several windows that make reference to early computer culture, as well as modern day
 - I want to bring in my MS Paint window from the Workshop Tasks assignment
-- Figure out how to make windows on the desktop open and closeable at the users' control
+- Figure out how to make windows on the desktop open and closeable at the user's control

 # Starting with the Main Project
 ### Designing the Windows
-I First started the project by doing some rough drawings for what I wanted on the pop-up windows.
+I first started the project by doing some rough drawings for what I wanted on the pop-up windows.

 ![image](https://github.com/user-attachments/assets/ef681796-3e20-4680-a27e-eb7d5de73c0d)

-My first Idea was to create a simulation of an online forum using the same input techniques from the poem code from the workshop tasks.
+My first idea was to create a simulation of an online forum using the same input techniques from the poem code from the workshop tasks.
 I based this sketch off of Usenet, which I found after some research was a very very early online chat room established in 1980.

 ![image](https://github.com/user-attachments/assets/4656651f-8a5b-48bd-86cb-decc35080327)

 A screenshot from a 2004 chatroom on Usenet.
 I thought this would be important to include as I wanted to make references to the forum culture on the early internet, and how primitive chat rooms were the first steps to the social media giants we have today.

 For this window, I wanted it to include a reference to those modern day message spaces, so I put something that somebody may text over an Instagram chat in 2025 in as the chat.
-By putting something unexprectantly modern in, I wanted the user to make a mental reference to where we are now as a stark comparison.
+By putting something unexpectedly modern in, I wanted the user to make a mental reference to where we are now as a stark comparison.

 Here was my design for it that I made in Google Drawings:

 ![image](https://github.com/user-attachments/assets/102a2ec6-911f-4666-a5a1-bb99b4c7e183)

 My next idea was for a slow loading image.
-After watching some videos on Youtube about the early internet, I found out two things - one, Bill Clinton was the first US President to send a message over email, and was very involved in making the digital age more acessable.
+After watching some videos on Youtube about the early internet, I found out two things - one, Bill Clinton was the first US President to send a message over email, and was very involved in making the digital age more accessable.
 The second thing was how images used to load.
-Due to the lack of processing power old computers had to modern day, images were compressed and would load slowly in chunks from bottom to top.
+Due to the lack of processing power old computers had compared to modern day, images were compressed and would load slowly in chunks from top to bottom.
 I had an idea to try and replicate this using `set interval`.

 ![image](https://github.com/user-attachments/assets/00b17d47-e146-4716-b7dd-88b522dd7ae2)